Are you interested in Art and Culture? Is a career in research something you aspire to? Then this is the Master's degree you are looking for.

 The track in Literary and Cultural Studies offers you an advanced study of the arts.
 You will focus specifically on the role the arts play in processes of cultural change.
 Also, you will specialize in one of the involved art forms: literature, film, theatre, music or multimedia forms.

 Literary and cultural studies (track)

 The two-year Master's track in Literary and Cultural Studies is a specialization within the Research Master's degree in Arts and Culture.

-Literary and Cultural Studies equips students with knowledge and skills to become researchers and experts on the role that the arts, literature and media play in society, now and in the past.
-The programme offers a rich multi- and interdisciplinary framework within which students can specialize in one of the following disciplines or combinations of disciplines, under close supervision of a highly qualified research faculty:
+Literary and Cultural Studies equips students with knowledge and skills to become researchers and experts on the role that the arts, literature, and media play in society, now and in the past.
+The program offers a rich multi- and interdisciplinary framework within which students can specialize in one of the following disciplines or combinations of disciplines, under the close supervision of a highly qualified research faculty:

 - arts and culture education,

 - cognitive studies of arts, media, and culture,